-As an event organiser, it's your responsibility to ensure these items don't damage Council open spaces, facilities or watering systems and are removed as soon as the event is complete.
+As an event organiser, it's your responsibility to ensure these items don't damage Council open spaces, facilities or watering systems, and are removed as soon as the event is finished.

 Some marquees and temporary structures require permits or approval from Council and may incur a fee when your booking request is confirmed.

 Marquees, shades and arbours

 We allow one 3m by 3m shade structure to be erected at no cost.

 Additional marquees or a marquee bigger than 3m by 3m require Council approval and incur a fee and a bond.